 To integrate content marketing with SEO, start with keyword and audience research, create genuinely useful content that answers real questions, and then optimise every page for search—titles, headings, internal links, schema and speed.
 Publish consistently, promote content to earn links and engagement, and refresh top performers so rankings and leads compound over time.

 SEO and content marketing are separate disciplines.
-Treating them as separate strategies is where things go sideways.
+Treating them as separate strategies is where things go wrong.
 SEO makes your site accessible and discoverable.
-Content marketing gives search engines something genuinely useful to rank (and gives buyers a reason to trust you).
+Content marketing gives search engines something genuinely useful to rank—and gives buyers a reason to trust you.

-Reality check: In CMI’s annual B2B research (Outlook for 2025), 74% of B2B marketers said content marketing helped generate demand/leads in the last 12 months—and 49% said it helped generate sales/revenue (Content Marketing Institute, 2024).
-That’s what “integration” buys you: content that earns attention and converts.
+Reality check: In recent B2B research, 74% of B2B marketers said content marketing helped generate demand or leads in the last 12 months, and 49% said it helped generate sales or revenue.
+That's what integration buys you: content that earns attention and converts.

 AI changes the interface, not the fundamentals.
-When AI-generated answers reduce clicks, the content that wins is the content that’s easy to quote, easy to verify, and clearly attributed.
-That’s why we’ve built AEO/GEO best practice into the structure of this article (and why it should be built into yours).
+When AI-generated answers reduce clicks, the content that wins is the content that's easy to quote, easy to verify, and clearly attributed.
+That's why AEO and GEO best practice should be built into the structure of every article you publish.

-If you’re aligning teams (or budgets), it helps to be precise.
-Here’s a simple breakdown you can paste into a Slack thread without starting a civil war.
+If you're aligning teams or budgets, it helps to be precise.
+Here's a simple breakdown:

 |---|---|---|